wqreytuk/article/windows internal 7 edition informal essay.md

 this division will make sure that a misbehaving application can't disrupt the stability of the system as a whole

-x86 and x64 architecture define four privilege levels (or rings) to protect system code and data from being overwritten either inadvertently or maliciously
+x86 and x64 architecture define four privilege levels (or rings) to protect system code and data from being overwritten either inadvertently or maliciously by code of lesser privilege

+in Windows, kernel mode running at ring 0, and ring 3 for user mode

+the reason Windows only uses two levels is that some hardware architectures, such as ARM and MIPS/Alpha, implemented only two privilege levels

+for process, each of them has its own private memory space, but for kernel-mode os and device-driver code, only one single virtual address space exists, and they share it

+every page in virtual memory is tagged to indicate what access mode the processor must be in to read and/or write this page

+pages in system space can be accessed only from kernel mode, whereas all pages in the user address space are accessible from user mode and kernel mode

+read-only pages (such as those that contains static data) are not writable from any mode